Maximize your return on investment (ROI) by adopting an estate-wide application modernization strategy.

 The assessment of modernizing the Discover applications to Liberty IBM Transformation Advisor showed very promising results.
 The average modernization effort for each application was measured in days, not months and years.
 All of the technologies utilized by the Discover applications had the same or equivalent technologies on Liberty, which meant that full application rewrites were not required.
 Replatforming to Liberty would deliver a lightweight, container-optimized runtime while reducing licensing and footprint requirements, when compared to the existing WebSphere Application Servers, and did not close the door on further modernization.
 Discover would get 80% of the value of modernizing, while still allowing them to go after the full cloud-native experience in the future for those key applications where it made sense.

-In the next article, we will look at the proof of technology Discover undertook to validate the assessment of Liberty as a modernization target.
+In Part 2 of this blog series, we look at the proof of technology Discover undertook to validate the assessment of Liberty as a modernization target: “Application Modernization at Discover with Transformation Advisor: The Proof of Concept“